aweframework/awe/README.md

 ```

 ### Prerequisites
-You must have Maven 3.x installed on your computer as well as a JDK 8 or higher
+You must have Maven 3.x installed on your computer as well as a **JDK 17** or higher

 ## Built With
 * [Maven](https://maven.apache.org/) - Dependency Management